ameyflash/TwitterMini/readme.md

-Username length should be minimum 4 and maximum 10 Password and ConfirmPassword length should be minimum 4 If the Password and ConfirmPassword field matches, then the password is hashed User details are then stored in users collection and jwt token is generated.
-But if the Username is repeated, then it shows that User name exists.
+Username length should be minimum 4 and maximum 10 Password and ConfirmPassword length should be minimum 4 If the Password and ConfirmPassword field matches, then the password is hashed User details are then stored in users collection and jwt token is generated.But if the Username is repeated, then it shows that User name exists.

 On URL : "http://localhost:3000/register"
 Get method is used to show all the users